FAO in Rwanda

 AN HISTORICAL FLASHBACK

-In Rwanda, FAO opened its Representation in 1985.
-Through these years, FAO has been working closely with the Government of Rwanda, other UN agencies, developing partners, NGO’s, civil society and local communities to enhance agricultural production and strive to ensure food security.
-The support from FAO has focused on: Emergency relief and rehabilitation, capacity building and technical assistance, food security and poverty alleviation, and policy support.
+In Rwanda, FAO opened a fully fledged Representation in 1985.
+Over the years, FAO has been working closely with the Government of Rwanda, other UN agencies, developing partners, NGO’s, civil society and local communities to enhance agricultural production and strive to ensure food security.
+FAO Rwanda has participated in projects and activities that support the promotion of sustainable growth in the country’s post war redevelopment efforts, as well as the increased social protections of women, children and other underserved populations.
+These efforts include activities that address trans-boundary disease surveillance, food security, seed production, urban gardening and the support of agribusiness.
+Emergency relief and rehabilitation, capacity building, technical assistance, and policy support have also been a part of FAO’s legacy in Rwanda.
 Leading up to today, there are four distinct periods in the history of FAO in Rwanda.

 - The first period 1985 to 1994, is characterized by large projects executed directly by the organization with substantial bi- and multilateral financial support, especially from UNDP.